JackJin96/EventPlanner/README.md

 Run `ng serve` for frontend server.
 Run `nodemon server.js` for backend node server.

+OR

+Now you can run `npm start` for both front end and back end.

+# System generated content (ignore)
 ## Angular 7

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.